melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 Interesting.
 EV hypothesis supported here.
 For our purposes, looking at log(N_t / N_{t+1}) and regressing it against time to extincton seems like a good idea.
 Some difficulty in here because our model also has rates of adaptation that will change the population growth rate...
 Can also think about regressing change in genotypes.
 Extinct/surviving - would this work as a predictor?

+### Rogers, A., and Prugel-Bennett, A. 2000.
+Evolving populations with overlapping generations.
+Theoretical Population Biology.

+- One-locus models of adaptation with overlapping generations: Moran 1958, Ewens 1979
+- Multi-locus models of overlapping generations using cumulants or momnts of population efficacy distributon: Woodcock and Higgs 1996, Prugel-Bennett 1997
+	- analytical solutions for weak selection
+	- effects of genetic drift are twice as large with overlapping generations compared to non-overlapping ("extra randomness with which population members die")
+##### Model
+- N haploid organisms, L genes with positive/negative alleles s/t efficacy is E = \sum_i^L S_i for S_i = -1 or 1
+- Individuals are included in the next generation according to W_j = exp(b E_j) / Z where b is selection pressure (b = log(1+s)), Z is selection pressure-weighted sum of fitnesses
+- (not that b' = b / sqrt(L) to scale by number of loci... same scaling as our model)
+- Each time step, population member selected to reproduce asexually (offspring identical genotype?) and another population member randomly selected to die (uniformly?)
+- Mutations occur - bdirectional at rate g
+- Track dynamics using cumulants of the distribution of E
+	- Prugel-Bennett and Shapiro 1997 use cumulants to model non-oerlapping generations
+- Expressions given for both overlapping and non-overlapping generations, first four cumulants
+	- the overlapping generation equations have an extra factor of N in denominator (due to extra reproductive event?)
+- Uh... the cumulants are slightly different over time.
+I guess K1 reaches a smaller steady state and K2 is always slightly smaller...
+- Some stuff on mutations...

+Okay... the discussion here is two paragraphs.
+What the heck?
+I can't rally interpret what's going on here.
+Very strange.
+But I like the idea of studying the cumulants.
+Is this easy to do?
+Is it amenable to our model?
+Note the efficacy here is a haploid version of our genetic model although selection is handled slightly differently.